DetachHead/pytest-robotframework/README.md

 ## continuable failures don't work

-keywords that raise [`ContinuableFailure`](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#continuable-failures) don't work properly when called from python code. this includes builtin keywords such as `run_keyword_and_continue_on_failure`.
+keywords that raise [`ContinuableFailure`](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#continuable-failures) don't work properly when called from python code. this includes builtin keywords such as `Run Keyword And Continue On Failure`.

 use `pytest.raises` for expected failures instead: